What's in it for me?

 - Resources: New bike commuters in the Challenge have access to online and personal resources to help them have a fun and safe first commute.

-- Bike Shop Discounts: Anyone who bikes seven times in the month of September is eligible for special Challenge bike shop discounts.
+- Exclusive PDW Discount: Anyone who logs seven bike trips in the month of September is eligible for special 15% discount at Portland Design Works.

 - Prize Drawings: At the end of each week in September we'll have regional prize drawings for anyone who has logged at least one trip that week.